addyosmani/backbone-fundamentals/README.md

     `-- views.js
 ```

+#### Build profile to optimize modular dependencies with code organized in packages

-The build profile can be organized to divide parallel downloads for various sections of the application code base (<http://requirejs.org/docs/faq-optimization.html#priority>).
+The build profile can be organized to [divide parallel downloads for various sections of the application](http://requirejs.org/docs/faq-optimization.html#priority "optimize modular dependencies in packages").

-This strategy demonstrated builds common or site-wide groups of (core) `models`, `views`, `collections` which are extended from a base.js constructor which extends the appropriate backbone method, e.g. Backbone.Model.
-The `packages` directory organizes code by section / responsibility, e.g. cart, checkout, etc. Notice that within the example `header` package the directory structure is similar to the app root directory file structure.
-A `package` (of modularized code) has dependencies from the common libraries in your application and also has specific code for the packages execution alone; other packages should not require another packages dependencies.
-A `utils` directory has shims, helpers, and common library code to support the application.
-A `syncs` directory to define persistence with your RESTful api and/or localStorage.
-The `vendor` libraries folder will not be built, there is no need to do so, you may decide to use a CDN (then set these paths to : "empty:" <http://requirejs.org/docs/optimization.html#empty>).
-And finally a `test` directory for `Jasmine` unit test specs, which may be ignored in the build as well if you choose.
+This strategy demonstrated builds common or site-wide groups of (core) *models*, *views*, *collections* which are extended from a base.js constructor which extends the appropriate backbone method, e.g. Backbone.Model.
+The *packages* directory organizes code by section / responsibility, e.g. cart, checkout, etc. Notice that within the example *header* package the directory structure is similar to the app root directory file structure.
+A *package* (of modularized code) has dependencies from the common libraries in your application and also has specific code for the packages execution alone; other packages should not require another packages dependencies.
+A *utils* directory has shims, helpers, and common library code to support the application.
+A *syncs* directory to define persistence with your RESTful api and/or localStorage.
+The *vendor* libraries folder will not be built, there is no need to do so, you may decide to use a CDN (then set these paths to : *[empty:](http://requirejs.org/docs/optimization.html#empty "empty:")*.
+And finally a *test* directory for *Jasmine* unit test specs, which may be ignored in the build as well if you choose.

 Also notice the there are .js files named the same as the directories, these are the files listed in the paths. these are strategic to group sets of files to build, examples follow the build profile below.

 ```javascript
 ({